Monday, January 9, 2012

 One of the highlights for me in this book was when she talked about watching the movie, A Hard Day's Night with John!
 What a surreal experience that had to have been!
 Gail was also present for the writing and recording of the peace anthem, "Give Peace a Chance."

 Those of you who have read Beatle Book Monthly issues may remember reading her story in one of the later 1969 issues.
-(I did).
-Well in the book, she tells the story about how John set it all up for her to write that story for the magazine.
+(I did.)
+In the book, she tells the story about how John set it all up for her to write that story for the magazine.
 It is really amazing!

-This book was a quick read and just a story that is so amazing that as a Beatle fan, you have to read it!
-Gail also has some really rare photos that she took of the Bed-in that are worth getting the book as well.
-If you would like to purchase a copy, you can buy it off of Amazon or you can did like I did and order directly off her website and Gail will sign a copy of the book for you.
+This book was a quick read and just a story that is so amazing that, as a Beatles fan, you have to read it!
+Gail also took some really rare photos of the Bed-in that are worth getting the book as well.

 Oh, when I contacted Gail and told her that I wanted to post on this blog about her book, she gave me permission to use the photograph of her and John as well as the cover of her book.
 She asked that it only be used on this blog.
 Please respect her wishes and do not post the photo elsewhere.